SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Showing_Panel.md

    - Select an icon.

-   - Under Styles, select the *Transparent* theme.
+   - Under *Styles*, select the *Transparent* theme.

    The button should look like this:

    ![Show metrics](~/user-guide/images/ShowMetrics.png)

-   At this point, nothing will happen yet if a user clicks the button.
-For this, actions need to be associated with the *On click* event of the button.
+   At this point, nothing will happen yet if a user clicks the button, because actions still need to be associated with the *On click* event of the button.

 1. Go to the settings of the button and click the "Configure actions" icon.